Daylight Saving Time: Why does Germany change the clocks twice a year?

 Daylight Savings Time was implemented again in the 1970s

-After the Second World War many countries scrapped the practice, once again dismissing it as a wartime phenomenon.
+After World War II many countries scrapped the practice, once again dismissing it as a wartime phenomenon.

 DST was then reintroduced amid another world crisis: in October 1973, the Organisation of Arab Petroleum Exporting Countries imposed an oil embargo, causing energy prices to skyrocket.
 With energy savings once again high on the agenda, France was the first to revive DST in 1976.
 By the end of the 1970s, most of Europe was back in the habit of changing the clocks twice a year, Germany included.